Co-op Insurance: Operations

 The Society's head office on Miller Street in Manchester city centre was, at the time of completion in 1962, the tallest building in Europe, standing at 387 feet (118 m).
 Since the opening of the Beetham Tower in 2006, it is now the second tallest building in Manchester.
 In 2006, using a government subsidy, the CIS Tower was clad in solar panels due to a large number of 1960's tiles falling off the building, becoming Europe's largest vertical solar array.

 Co-op Insurance currently offers business, home, motor, travel and pet insurance products.
 Pet insurance is provided, underwritten and administered by Allianz Insurance, part of the Allianz (UK) Group.
 HomeRescue Plus, motor breakdown et cover and accident recovery service are provided on behalf of Co-op Insurance by AXA Assistance (UK).

 The Co-op Insurance has a tradition of football sponsorship.
 It has previously sponsored the Scottish League Cup in Scotland and the Irish League Cup in Northern Ireland.

 Membership

 Members of The Co-operative Group and participating regional societies earn membership points on the products they hold.
 Points are converted into dividend at a rate agreed annually by the Board.
 A decision made by the Coop meaning Coop members will not earn 2p per £1 spend from 24th Jan 24.

 Awards and recognition

+British Insurance Awards

 Co-op Insurance has been recognised at the British Insurance Awards, a leading event in the UK insurance industry.